We take a look back over the past five decades and lists what in his opinion were and still are the ten best Irish bands.

 3. Horslips – the Celtic rockers

-Traditional ballads, jigs and reels have forever been revitalised by Horslips and their addition of electric rock instrumentation to the more traditional fiddle and bodhrán.
+Traditional ballads, jigs and reels have forever been revitalised by Horslips and their addition of electric rock instrumentation to the more traditional Irish instruments, like the fiddle and bodhrán.

 The pure excitement of their first album Happy To Meet, Sorry To Part, left the country — if you’ll pardon the pun — reeling.

 2. Westlife – one of the best Irish boy bands